-Not allowed: Learmouth and Taylor-Brown beat everyone but
+Not allowed: Learmouth and Taylor-Brown beat everyone but were disqualified for crossing the finish line together |

 Yes, they finished ahead of everyone else, but they were disqualified after raising each other's hand aloft as they crossed the finish line together.
 A rule of the International Triathlon Union forbids "contrived ties" and led to Jessica Learmouth and Georgia Taylor-Brown having their finishing times rubbed from the results in Tokyo.